MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ### System requirements

-Ensure you complete the following installations and configurations:
+Ensure you complete the following installations and configuration requirements:

-1. The Azure AD PowerShell library is installed.
+1. The AzureAD and MSOnline PowerShell modules are installed.
 2. You have global administrator rights on the tenant that the script will be run against.
 3. You are assigned local administrator role on the computer that you will use to run the scripts.
-4. Configure your PowerShell environment with the following:
-    - AzureAD
-    - MSOnline

-#### Install AzureAD module
+#### Install the AzureAD module

-To install the AzureAD module, type the following command, and press **Enter**:
+Use this command to install the AzureAD module.

 ```powershell
 Install-Module -Name AzureAD -Verbose